 - If the Tasker was unprofessional, rude, or inefficient.

-While there are no hard and fast rules when it comes to tipping Ikea assemblers, we think it is justified given their lower than average wage and that Taskers are self-employed and aren’t guaranteed a steady flow of incoming work.
+While there are no hard and fast rules when it comes to tipping Ikea assemblers, we think it is justified given their lower-than-average wage and that Taskers are self-employed and aren’t guaranteed a steady flow of incoming work.
 Indeed this is the conclusion we reached when we looked at the question more generally (see our article Do You Tip Furniture Assemblers).

 The average cost of an Ikea assembly is around $90 – $110 according to our research which is fairly typical as assembly costs go.